NarayanMahadevan/MakeTechEzResources/markdown/GetOnToC++/Step_03_C++_Functions_And_Recursions.md

         // Declaration of Variables

         /*
-         1. The Vairbles defined below are Local Variables and are local to this main function.
+         1. The Variables defined below are Local Variables and are local to this main function.
          2. All Variables are of data type double(holds 8 bytes or 64 bits memory) and intialized to 0.0
         */
-        // Variabes for Box Car
+        // Variables for Box Car
         double length = 0.0, width = 0.0, height = 0.0;

-        // Vairables for Tank Car which is a Cylinder double radius = 0.0, lengthOfTankCar = 0.0;
+        // Variables for Tank Car which is a Cylinder double radius = 0.0, lengthOfTankCar = 0.0;

         // Output & Input Operators